octopus-network/ree-exchange-sdk/README.md

 Docs: https://docs.rs/ree-exchange-sdk

-## Examples

-A simple exchange is provided in examples under.

 ## REE exchange flow (high level)

 1. Construct PSBT: The client (wallet/UI) composes a PSBT from user input and REE exchange metadata, then the user signs it.